Ensono/amido.github.io/docs/workloads/azure/backend/netcore/security_netcore.md

 ## Overview

-The .NET Core Stacks API template contains code which can easily be configured to integrate with any Identity provider via the standard OAuth 2.0 protocol.
+The .NET Core Ensono Stacks API template contains code which can easily be configured to integrate with any Identity provider via the standard OAuth 2.0 protocol.